Glass Railing Designs for Okanagan Decks

 Is frameless or framed glass railing better for my deck?

-Framed glass railings offer the best value for most Okanagan decks—90%+ view transparency at 40-60% less cost than frameless.
+Framed glass railings offer the best value for most Okanagan decks—90%+ view transparency for a fraction of the frameless investment.
 Go frameless only if maximum view clarity is your top priority and budget allows.

 What is the minimum railing height in BC?